Guide for contractors

 14Sign-offStamped by registered Professional Engineer (PE) or CTMO; contractor company seal

-• MRT Corp / LRT (rail authority) — additional 2–3 weeks for guideway impact review on top of road authority approval.
+• MRT Corp / LRT (rail authority) — additional guideway impact review on top of the road authority's approval.

 1. Pre-meeting with the JKR/concessionaire officer before submission to align on edge cases.